krystianpietryka/JDM-Cars-Web-Scraper/README.md

 ﻿## JDM_Scraper

-A Python web-scraping script which extracts the data from https://www.beforward.jp, a japanese used cars exporter site.
+A Python web-scraping script which extracts the data from sale stocklist of https://www.beforward.jp, a japanese used cars exporter site.

 ## Extracted parameters:
 Vehicle ID - internal beforward reference number <br />